pdllerenas/ConnectFour/report/main.typ

 A _terminal position_ is one where a 4-connection has been made (see
 @terminal1).
 We will score this as 32000, and it will be the highest possible score attainable by a player.

-== Threats
+== Mate in 1
-A _threat_ is a pattern where only one same colored chip is missing.
-We will score threats with a value of 1000.
-For example,
+A mate in 1 is classified as a position where the player can win in the next move.
+This will also be scored as 32000, as it is equivalent to a terminal state or it is known to be a terminal state before performing the move.
 #figure(
   image("boards/threat1.svg", width: 6cm),
-  caption: [Board with threats from both players.],
+  caption: [Red to play, can win in A4],
 )

-In this position, red is to move.
-The threat by red here is the space A4, while the threat for yellow is A4 and E1.
-However, since it is red to move, yellow's threats mean nothing, as red wins in the next move.
+== Threats
+A _threat_ is a pattern where only one same colored chip is missing, but an immediate win is not necessarily present.
+These have a weight of 1000.
+=== Examples
+#figure(
+  image("boards/threat2.svg", width: 6cm),
+  caption: [Red to play.
+Board with threats from both players, but red cannot
+    win in the next move.],
+)
+In the previous example, red has the threat of D4, while yellow has the threat of A4.
+Notice that neither A1 or E1 will count, as they are already blocked.

 == Center Control
-Similar to chess, having control over the center creates a big advatage.
+Similar to chess, having control over the center creates a big advantage.
 In our case, we may use the center file to create connections from both sides of the board.
 Therefore, we will reward the player that uses the files close to the center, as this heuristically allows for more winning positions.
 We score each